Marguerite Marsh

 Marguerite Marsh (April 18, 1888 – December 8, 1925) was an American actress of the silent era.
-She appeared in more than 70 films between 1911 and 1923.
+She appeared in more than 70 films from 1911 to 1923.
 Early in her career, she was known as Margaret Loveridge.

 Biography

-Marsh was the eldest child of S. Charles Marsh and May T. Warne born in Lawrence, Kansas, and she died in New York City from complications of bronchial pneumonia.
+Marsh was the eldest child of S. Charles Marsh and May T. Warne, born in Lawrence, Kansas, and died in New York City from complications of bronchial pneumonia.
 She was the sister of actress Mae Marsh, editor Frances Marsh, and cinematographer Oliver T. Marsh.

-According to the 1910 Census for Los Angeles, California, Margeurite Marsh was living with her mother May and stepfather William Hall, and she was listed as being married to Donald Loveridge with a daughter Leslie Loveridge.
-Her daughter appeared in one film titled The Battle of Elderbush Gulch (1913) with Marguerite's sister Mae.
+According to the 1910 census for Los Angeles, California, Margeurite Marsh lived with her mother, May and stepfather, William Hall.
+She was listed as being married to Donald Loveridge with a daughter, Leslie Loveridge.
+Her daughter appeared in one film, The Battle of Elderbush Gulch (1913), with Marguerite's sister Mae.

-In 1915, she joined the Reliance-Majestic Studios; The Housemaid was her first film for that company.
-Earlier she had worked for the Biograph Company and Keystone Studios.
+In 1915, she joined the Reliance-Majestic Studios; The Housemaid was her first film for this company.
+Earlier, she had worked for the Biograph Company and Keystone Studios.